Worried about alcohol?

 Some problems with binge drinking:

-For more information about the problems that can arise from being drunk in public, have a look at the crime section of our website.
+For more information about the problems that can arise from being drunk in public, have a look at the Going Out section of our website.